- Who We Are

 General Pension Questions & Borough Office Consultations for In-Service Members

 You can get answers to questions by calling one of our borough offices any weekday afternoon, excluding holidays.
 If you call during the school day, you can leave a message and you will get a call back.
 If you have several questions or are planning a career change, resignation or retirement, you should make an appointment for a PRELIMINARY CONSULTATION at any borough office listed below.
 At this private consultation, you will receive an estimate of your retirement allowance and answers to your questions about retirement benefits.
 We advise that everyone have a minimum of one preliminary borough consultation before your final consultation.
 You may have more than one preliminary consultation during your career.

 Staten Island: 718-605-1400

 Workshops and Pension Clinics

 Workshops and pension clinics are generally held at UFT offices.
-Exact times and locations for the current series of workshops are here.
+See the current schedule »

 - Timely borough-wide meetings on pension and retirement developments.
 Check exact times and locations in the New York Teacher.

 - Ready-Or-Not pre-retirement planning program helps to prepare you for the many aspects of retirement.
 Registration information can be found in the New York Teacher.

 - Speakers for chapter meetings or faculty conferences.
 Ask your chapter leader to call your UFT borough office to arrange for a speaker.

 You are entitled to only one final consultation during your career.
-To make an appointment, call 212-598-6866, 212-598-6867 or 212-777-7500 between 10 a.m. and 6 p.m.
+To make an appointment, call 212-598-6866, 212-598-6867 or 212-777-7500 or your UFT borough office between 10 a.m. and 6 p.m.
 Monday through Friday.
 Meetings are scheduled in the borough office most convenient to you.
 It is advisable that if you are married, your spouse accompany you.
 A single person may be accompanied by a trusted confidant.

 - Estimate your retirement allowance;

 - Discuss using the Teachers' Retirement System or the Board of Education Retirement System as a means for protecting heirs and beneficiaries;

 - Discuss removing contributions, where permissible, from the system at retirement;